gravitee-io/gravitee-platform-docs/docs/apim/guides/policy-design/gravitee-expression-language.md

 ## Policies

 You can use the EL to update some aspects of policy configuration.
-The policy specifies if it supports EL or not by including a **Condition** section in the policy design studio configuration.
+The policy specifies if it supports EL or not by including a **Condition** section in the Policy Studio configuration.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-04-03 at 4.58.01 PM.png" alt=""><figcaption><p>Assign attributes policy supports EL conditions</p></figcaption></figure>